About

 Designed knowledge management systems and crisis monitoring platforms at the global institutional level.

-IM Officer — Agriculture Cluster / Planning & Monitoring
+IM Specialist — Agriculture Cluster / Planning & Monitoring

 FAO & UNICEF Ethiopia — Addis Ababa, Ethiopia